Palo Duro Resource Play Joint Venture

 UPDATE The Jal Northeast Prospect is completely funded.
 The well will drill in early fall.

-UPDATE The Perryton Joint Venture, Pope 4H well, has drilled to TD at 8875’.
-The completion work will now start. (see pics below)
+UPDATE The Perryton Joint Venture, Pope 4H well, has drilled to total depth.
+We are waiting on a rig to begin completion work. (see pics below)

 Perryton Prospect Pics